fafalone/WinDevLib/README.md

 As a twinPACKAGE, the regular addin modules can be built in.

+**Update (v1.1.8):** Added class factory/typelib interfaces from olelib plus oleexp extensions; added manipulation.idl stuff (internial scrolling), and a few misc others.

-**Update (v1.1.6)**: Added a small number of interfaces I shouldn't have left out of the first major release...
+Update (v1.1.6): Added a small number of interfaces I shouldn't have left out of the first major release...
 IShellExtInit, IShellExtPropPage (and related structs/apis), IQueryAssociations, IItemNameLimits, IObjectWithSite, a few others.